marbot-io/terraform-aws-marbot-monitoring-as/README.md

 # Auto Scaling Group monitoring

-Connects you to CloudWatch Events of a particular Auto Scaling Group, adds alarms to monitor CPU and storage, and forwards them to Slack or Microsoft Teams managed by [marbot](https://marbot.io/).
+Connects you to EventBridge of a particular Auto Scaling Group, adds alarms to monitor CPU and storage, and forwards them to Slack or Microsoft Teams managed by [marbot](https://marbot.io/).

 ## Usage